Urine Culture

 Test Code: 3021

-Includes: If culture is positive, an additional charge for each isolate will be added.
-Identification will be performed at an additional charge.
-Antibiotic susceptibilities are only performed when appropriate.
+Includes: If culture is positive, CPT code(s): 87088 will be added with an additional charge.
+Identification will be performed at an additional charge (CPT code(s): 87077 or 87140 or 87143 or 87147 or 87149).
+Antibiotic susceptibilities are only performed when appropriate (CPT code(s): 87181 or 87184 or 87185 or 87186).

 Methodology: Semi-quantitative culture techniques and conventional and/or rapid identification methods